MirageZoe/better-discord-antispam/README.md

         ignoredMembers: ["Mavis#2389"], // These members are directly affected and they do not require to have the role above.
 Good for undercover pranks.
 		mutedRole: "muted", // Here you put the name of the role that should not let people write/speak or anything else in your server.
 If there is no role set, by default, the module will attempt to create the role for you & set it correctly for every channel in your server.
 It will be named "muted".
 		timeMuted: 1000 * 600, // This is how much time member X will be muted. if not set, default would be 10 min.
-		logChannel: "AntiSpam-logs" // This is the channel where every report about spamming goes to.
+		logChannel: "antispam-logs" // This is the channel where every report about spamming goes to.
 If it's not set up, it will attempt to create the channel.
       });

   // Rest of your code